JJConsulting/JJMasterData/doc/MasterData.Docs/articles/tools/cli.md

 jjmasterdata
 ```

-This mode guides you through available commands and parameters.
+This mode guides you through the available commands and required parameters.

+---

 ## Special Thanks

-Special thanks to [Spectre.Console](https://spectreconsole.net) for providing a robust and elegant foundation for building our tool.
+Special thanks to [Spectre.Console](https://spectreconsole.net) for providing a robust and elegant foundation for building the command-line interface.